arifrahmanfauzi/learn-git/README.md

 - update initial commit
 - add from master
 # Initial Dev branch
-this is from brnach dev
+> this is from branch dev
+> this is add to dev branch